spryker/spryker-docs/docs/pbc/all/tax-management/tax-management.md

   - /docs/scos/user/features/202204.0/tax-feature-overview.html
 ---

-The *Tax* feature lets you define taxes for the items you sell.
-The feature is represented by two entities: tax rates and tax sets.
+The *Tax Management* capability lets you define taxes for the items you sell.
+The capability is represented by two entities: tax rates and tax sets.

 The tax rate is the percentage of the sales price that buyer pays as a tax.
 In the default Spryker implementation, the tax rate is defined per country where the tax applies.
 For details about how to create tax rates for countries in the Back Office, see [Create tax rates](/docs/pbc/all/tax-management/manage-in-the-back-office/create-tax-rates.html).